 Under the EFM, the University expects each student to make a manageable contribution from employment towards financing the cost of the student's education, not to exceed 20 hours per week.
 The "cap" of 20 hours per week was based on research that suggests that work in excess of 20 hours per week tends to negatively affect a student's academic progress and performance.
-The University conducts periodic student surveys in order to monitor students' employment patterns.
-Findings from a Spring 2016 survey are shown in Figure 13 below.
-This same survey will be conducted again in Spring 2019.
+The University conducts periodic student surveys in order to monitor students employment patterns.
+Findings from the Spring 2019 survey are shown in Figure 13 below.

-Figure 13: Hours of Student Employment by Income, All Undergraduates, 2016 University of California Cost of Attendance Survey (COAS)
+Figure 13: Hours of Student Employment by Income, All Undergraduates, 2019 University of California Cost of Attendance Survey (COAS)

 Among dependent students, work patterns show relatively slight variations by parent income.
 Many students at every income level do not work.
 This is consistent with the flexibility inherent in the EFM about how students actually cover their expected contributions.
-It also supports findings from a survey of parents of UC students, many of whom felt that it was their responsibility to cover their student's expenses so that their son or daughter did not have to work.
+It also supports findings from a survey of parents of UC students, many of whom felt that it was their responsibility to cover their student's expenses so that their student did not have to work.
 One reason why some parents perceive UC's costs as burdensome may be that they are covering not only their expected share but also the student's expected contribution from work.